This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Prepare the Vegetables: Place sliced onions, celery, carrots, and potatoes in a 1.5 or 2-quart slow cooker.
+• Add sliced onions, celery, carrots, and potatoes to a 1.5 or 2-quart slow cooker.

-• Mix the Seasonings: In a small bowl, combine pepper, Italian seasoning, garlic powder, onion powder, and salt.
-Set aside.
+• In a small bowl, mix together pepper, Italian seasoning, garlic powder, onion powder, and salt.

-• Season the Beef: Pat the beef dry with paper towels and rub the seasoning mix evenly over all sides.
+• Pat the beef dry with paper towels.
+Rub the seasoning mix evenly over all sides.

-• Sear the Beef: Heat oil in an 8 or 10-inch skillet over medium heat.
+• Heat oil in an 8 or 10-inch skillet over medium heat.
 Use slightly less oil if using an 8-inch skillet.
 Sear the beef until golden brown on all sides, about 2 minutes per side.
-Transfer the beef to a plate.
+Transfer to a plate.

-• Assemble in the Slow Cooker: Place the beef on top of the vegetables in the slow cooker.
-Pour the broth over the roast and vegetables, then cover with the lid.
+• Place the beef on top of the vegetables.
+Pour the broth over everything and cover with the lid.

-• Cook the Roast: Cook on low for 8 hours or on high for 4 hours.
+• Cook on low for 8 hours or on high for 4 hours.

-• Prepare the Slurry: In a small bowl, mix cornstarch and water until smooth.
+• In a small bowl, whisk the cornstarch and cold water together until smooth to make a slurry.

-• Thicken the Gravy: Remove the beef from the slow cooker and transfer it to a plate.
-Stir the cornstarch slurry into the broth in the slow cooker until blended.
-Return the beef to the slow cooker and spoon some gravy over it.
-Cover and cook on high for 15 minutes to thicken the gravy.
+• Transfer the beef to a plate.
+Stir the cornstarch slurry into the broth until smooth.
+Return the beef to the slow cooker, spoon gravy over it, cover, and cook on high for 15 minutes to thicken.

-Pro Tip: If the gravy is too thin, whisk together more cornstarch and cold water, then stir it into the slow cooker and cook until thickened.
+Pro Tip: If the gravy is too thin, whisk more cornstarch with cold water, stir it in, and cook until it reaches the thickness you want.

-• Shred the Meat: Use two forks to tear the beef into smaller pieces and stir it into the gravy.
+• Use two forks to shred the beef, then stir it into the gravy.

-• Serve: Transfer the pot roast and vegetables to a bowl, and enjoy!
+• Spoon the pot roast and vegetables into a bowl and serve.

 Notes